12 Pros and Cons of Starlink and How Operators Are Affected by LEO Satellite Internet Coverage

 Registered users can unlock up to five pieces of premium content each month.

-SpaceX is the world leader when it comes to launching low Earth orbit (LEO) satellites into space, providing internet coverage for hundreds of thousands of customers.
-According to the company website, the Starlink network has its sights on 42,000 satellite deployments by 2027—and only 1% have failed so far.
-Although Starlink has about 250,000 customers as of early 2022, that number is expected to grow in the coming years because of how reliable the network is.
+SpaceX is the world leader when it comes to launching Low Earth Orbit (LEO) satellites into space, providing internet coverage for hundreds of thousands of customers.
+According to recent news reports, the Starlink network has its sights on eventually deploying 42,000 satellites into orbit by 2027.
+It should be noted that 12,000 have been permitted by the U.S. Federal Communications Commission.
+Impressively, only 1% of Starlink’s satellites have failed so far.
+Starlink now has over 2,000,000 customers as of September 2023 and is expected to continue growing in the coming years because of how reliable and accessible the network is.
 In fact, Starlink has played a critical role in helping keep Ukrainians online in the face of Russia’s invasion.
-For enterprises considering an LEO network, it’s worth taking a closer look at the advantages of Starlink and what it means for other LEO companies, traditional operators, and customers.
+The network is also well on its way to supporting satellite-to-mobile connectivity in unmodified mobile phones on KDDI and T-Mobile cellular plans.
+For enterprises considering a LEO network, it’s worth taking a closer look at LEO satellite providers such as Starlink.
+Although, there are a number of other LEO constellations that are also jostling for position.

 The following Starlink pros position SpaceX as a market leader when it comes to providing LEO satellite internet coverage.